 Getting to campus

-Please ensure you allow enough time to travel to campus and find your first lecture in the Basement Theatre in the Melbourne School of Design.
+Please ensure you allow enough time to travel to campus and find your first lecture in the Laby Theatre, Physics South building.
 Please arrive 10 minutes prior to your session starting so you aren’t rushing.

 We encourage you to use public transport, walk or ride as first options.

-If arriving at Stop 1- Melbourne University on Swanston Street, staff will be there to guide you to the Melbourne School of Design Building.
+If arriving at Stop 1- Melbourne University on Swanston Street, staff will be there to guide you to the Physics South building.